practicalcomputerscience/MicrobenchmarkGPHLlanguages/80 - language dependencies/README.md

 Python | C for gcc or clang for CPython, which is the reference implementation for Python | see for example from [README.rst](https://github.com/python/cpython/blob/main/README.rst)
 Raku | Rakudo compiler: C for a C compiler, and a Perl 5 installation; bootstrapping also includes the help of NQP ("Not Quite Perl") files; multiplatform | [Build requirements (Installing from source)](https://github.com/rakudo/rakudo/blob/main/INSTALL.md#build-requirements-installing-from-source)
 Roc | Rust and later additionally Zig | [Building the new Roc compiler from source](https://github.com/roc-lang/roc/blob/main/BUILDING_FROM_SOURCE.md#building-the-new-roc-compiler-from-source)
+Ruby | C for gcc to implement the YARV (Yet Another Ruby VM) | [YARV: Yet Another RubyVM](http://www.atdot.net/yarv/oopsla2005eabstract-rc1.pdf) by its designer Koichi Sasada from 2005
 Rust | bootstrapping with a current beta release of the _rustc_ compiler; self-hosted since 2011; the Rust compiler was originally written in OCaml | [Bootstrapping the compiler](https://rustc-dev-guide.rust-lang.org/building/bootstrapping/intro.html)
 Scala | bootstrapping by using an older version of a Scala compiler since 2015: [We got liftoff!](https://dotty.epfl.ch/blog/2015/10/23/dotty-compiler-bootstraps.html); otherwise self-hosted (that is using Scala 3 resources); multiplatform | SJSIR = Scala JavaScript Intermediate Representation
 Scheme, Bigloo | Bigloo Scheme initially starts from a bootstrap version of it; then gradually self-hosting also with C code for gcc | [Bigloo Installation Notice](https://github.com/manuel-serrano/bigloo/blob/master/INSTALL.md#bigloo-installation-notice) and [configure](https://github.com/manuel-serrano/bigloo/blob/master/configure)